Two weeks of cycling on a barge and bike tour from Paris to Bruges…..with my parents!

 Oh and did I mention that dad had Parkinson’s Disease at the time?

 It was the year of my 50th birthday, and believe me, I made sure I had a full year of celebrations that year!
 Family get-togethers on a beautiful tropical island, a fun combined 50/60 party with Ros, a great friend, as well as the everyday general 50th birthday celebrations.
 It’s not every year you turn 50 when all is said and done.

 But I had always wanted to do a cycling tour in Europe.

 I managed to find a 2 week trip starting in Paris and ending in Bruges, in Belgium, which combined barging and biking, with just a small group.
 Coming from a small rural town in Australia, it was the trip of a lifetime and a dream come true.

 I put the call out to my parents and sister, inviting them to join me.
-Two of our daughters were living in the UK, and the other daughter was travelling in Europe at the time, so it was the prefect opportunity to make it a big trip!
+Two of our daughters were living in the UK, and the other daughter was travelling in Europe at the time, so it was the perfect opportunity to make it a big trip!

 Completely unexpectedly my parents took up my invitation.
 They were in their early seventies at the time and dad had been diagnosed with Parkinson’s Disease a year or two beforehand.